robotframework/WebDemo/README.rst

 ``demoapp`` and ``login_tests`` sub directories.

 Example `test cases`_ and `generated results`_ are available also online.
-There is thus no need to get the demo if are not interested in `running it`__ yourself.
+There is thus no need to download the demo if you are not interested in `running it`__ yourself.

 __ `running demo`_